 The host name or IP address to resolve.

-The hostNameOrAddress parameter is a null reference (Nothing in Visual Basic).
+The hostNameOrAddress parameter is Nothing.

 The length of hostNameOrAddress parameter is greater than 255 characters.